OpenEDM/.github/profile/README.md

 ## What We're Building

-**OpenEDM** is all about creating a compact, affordable EDM machine that anyone can build, modify, and use -- whether you're a hobbyist, engineer, student, or just curious.
+**OpenEDM** is all about creating a compact, affordable EDM machines that anyone can build, modify, and use -- whether you're a hobbyist, engineer, student, or just curious.

-We're aiming for a machine that’s:
+We're aiming for a design that’s:

-- 🛠️ Easy(ish) to build at home
+- Easy(ish) to build at home
-- 🧩 Modular and hackable
+- Modular and hackable
-- 🎓 Great for learning, experimenting, and real work
+- Great for learning, experimenting, and real work

+## Advantages of EDM Over Traditional Machining

+EDM offers some clear advantages over traditional metalworking methods like CNC milling, especially if you're working in places that aren’t exactly machine-shop friendly -- like your apartment:

+- **Whisper-quiet** -- No loud spindles or cutting noise.
+EDM runs almost silently.
+- **No flying chips** -- Instead of cutting, EDM erodes material using electric sparks, so you don’t get metal shavings everywhere.
+Just some sediment in the fluid.
+- **Home-friendly** -- Because it's quiet and clean, EDM is much more suitable for indoor use than traditional machining.
+- **Very precise** -- EDM handles fine details and sharp internal corners.
+- **No mechanical forces** -- Slow, contactless cutting means the machine doesn’t need a very rigid frame, making it simpler and cheaper to build.
+- **Works on any conductive material** -- Hardened tool steel, titanium, tungsten carbide -- EDM cuts them all.

+Sure, EDM is slower than milling or turning.
+But in return, you get clean results, minimal noise, and a workspace that doesn’t look like a metal storm just passed through.

 ## Project Logs on YouTube